Culture of Poland: Cuisine

 According to a 2009 Ernst & Young report, Poland is Europe's third largest beer producer: Germany with 103 million hectolitres, UK with 49.5 million hl, Poland with 36.9 million hl.
 Following consecutive growth in the home market, Polish Union of the Brewing Industry Employers (Związek Pracodawców Przemysłu Piwowarskiego), which represents approximately 90% of the Polish beer market, announced during the annual brewing industry conference that consumption of beer in 2008 rose to 94 litres per capita, or 35,624 million hectolitres sold on domestic market.
 Statistically, a Polish consumer drinks some 92 litres of beer a year, which places it a third behind Germany.
 Drinking beer as a basic drink was typical during the Middle Ages.
 Wine is recently becoming more popular.
 In fact, Polish mead, a honey wine was a traditional drink dating back also to the Middle Ages.

 Soft drinks include "napoje gazowane" (carbonated drinks), "napoje bezalkoholowe" (non-alcoholic drinks) like water, tea, juice, coffee or kompot.
 Kompot is a non-alcoholic beverage made of boiled fruit, optionally with sugar and spices (clove or cinnamon), served hot or cold.
 It can be made of one type of fruit or a mixture, including apples, peaches, pears, strawberries or sour cherries.
 Also, Susz is type of kompot made with dried fruits, most commonly apples, apricots, figs. Traditionally served on Christmas Eve.

 Among holiday meals, there is a traditional Christmas Eve supper called Wigilia.
 Another special occasion is Fat Thursday ("Tłusty Czwartek"), a Catholic feast celebrated on the last Thursday before the Lent.
-Traditionally it is a day when people eat large amounts of sweets and cakes that are afterwards forbidden until Easter day (see also: the Polish traditional Easter Breakfast).
+Traditionally it is a day when people eat large amounts of pączki and other sweets and cakes that are afterwards forbidden until Easter day (see also: the Polish traditional Easter Breakfast).